dudash/openshift-workshops/README.md

 ## Releasing
 ### Choose your set of labs
-First update the index.html to point to the correct directory for the labs you want Second update the _config.yml to set the workshop-dir to that directory as well In the future I'd like to set these as environment variables somehow that can be passed in on startup
+First update the index.html to point to the correct directory for the labs you want Second update the _config.yml to set the workshop-dir to that directory as well <- (workshop-dir is OBE due to side-by-side labs and will be cleaned up / removed soon).
+In the future I'd like to set these as environment variables somehow that can be passed in on startup

 ### How to Release on the Internet